 When you tune down to the note, there are a few problems that go on.

 - The tension between the nut and the machine head becomes different from the tension on the rest of the string.
-This is usually because the edge on the nut interferes and has friction with the wound portion of the string. this, combined with the downwards pressure from string tension, can result in the string being caught on the nut. when this happens, the tension will be unequal until you start playing the guitar, which will then naturally even out the tension, resulting in the tuning changing due to the tension changing.
+This is usually because the edge on the nut interferes and has friction with the wound portion of the string.
+This, combined with the downwards pressure from string tension, can result in the string being caught on the nut.
+When this happens, the tension will be unequal until you start playing the guitar, which will then naturally even out the tension, resulting in the tuning changing due to the tension changing.

-- any Gaps in the machine head gear will become larger when tuned down. this is because as you tune up, the gears mesh together as you wind the string up, but as you loosen the gears are going the opposite way. this causes a larger gap and can result in a few cents worth of change in tuning, as the teeth of the gears settle back in to place.
+- Any gaps in the machine head gear will become larger when tuned down.
+This is because as you tune up, the gears mesh together as you wind the string up, but as you loosen the gears are going the opposite way. this causes a larger gap and can result in a few cents worth of change in tuning, as the teeth of the gears settle back into place.